The UNC Policy Manual

 $ 500,000

-F. Matching Requirements for Focused Growth and Special Needs Institutions.
-For focused growth and special needs institutions, the institution must have the following amounts in private contributions in its Endowment Fund to qualify for the corresponding transfer of the state match from the Board of Governors Trust Fund to its Endowment Fund:
+E. Matching Requirements for Focused Growth and Special Needs Institutions.
+For focused growth and special needs institutions, the institution must have the following amounts in private contributions in its Endowment Fund to qualify for the corresponding transfer of the state match from the Board of Governors Trust Fund to its Endowment Fund.
+State matching funds will be provided only in the amounts shown below for each level of private funds raised:

 Private Contribution